CITCOM-project/CausalTestingFramework/examples/covasim_/vaccinating_elderly/README.md

 Further details are provided in Section 5.3 (Prioritising the elderly for vaccination) of the paper.

+Note: this version of the example utilises the observational data collector, which was previously simulated using the experimental data collector, in order to save computation time.

 ## How to run
 To run this case study:
 1. Ensure all project dependencies are installed by running `pip install .` from the top